 Please do not hesitate to contact us with any questions at email@example.com.

-At this time, the change in policy mentioned above is for applicants planning to apply for entry in 2021.
-For future application cycles, the information below describes the Standardized Examination policy.
+At this time, the change in policy mentioned above is for applicants planning to apply for entry in 2022.
+For future application cycles, the information below describes the typical Standardized Examination policy.

 All applicants to the Harvard T.H.
 Chan School of Public Health are required to submit official standardized examination scores.
 This requirement will not be waived.
 The Graduate Record Examination (GRE) is required of all applicants unless the applicants fall into one of the categories listed below under Other Standardized Tests.
 The School will also accept the Medical College Admission Test (MCAT).